selivni/machgraph_3/README.md

 export MESA_GL_VERSION_OVERRIDE="3.3COMPAT"
 ```

-If you your system does not support GLSL 3.10 - replace "shaders" directory and "main.cpp" with the ones from downgrade.
+If you your system does not support GLSL 3.10 - replace "shaders" directory and "main.cpp" with the ones from downgrade (which doesn't exist anymore)

+For more information about the task, check .pdf file (in Russian)